1. How do you approach data preparation?

 13. How is NFS different from HDFS?

-Answer: There are a number of distributed file systems that work in their own way.
+Answer: Several distributed file systems work in their way.
 NFS (Network File System) is one of the oldest and popular distributed file storage systems whereas HDFS (Hadoop Distributed File System) is the recently used and popular one to handle big data.
 The main differences between NFS and HDFS are as follows.

 14. What is the use of jps command in Hadoop?